Viral: Sick Fun

 Unusually, Viral supports a fifth player out-of-the-box, which, combined with its relative ease of play, pushes it up on our rankings, past many 2-4 player games.

 Viral serves as an excellent introduction to area control. so if you are playing with adult gamers who are unfamiliar with the area control mechanic, this is a good option.
 The heavily stylized illustrations suggest this could be a kids game, but weaving the various mutations together strategically does require the ability to plan logically, something that younger kids aren’t great at.
-The box recommendation of 12+ is probably about right, but a board game savvy ten-year-old would do just fine.
+The box recommendation of 12+ is probably about right, but a savvy ten-year-old would do just fine.

 The game can drag a bit, especially if a player gets too far ahead.
 At 60-90 minutes, Viral sometimes feels one or two rounds too long.
 Players could house rule this with less event cards (and thus less rounds) if they run into this issue.